 What is hip dysplasia?

 In a healthy dog the rounded end (ball) at the top of the major weight bearing leg bone (femur) sits comfortably into a deep socket.
-In a dog with hip dysplasia, the socket is shallow and inadequate and this leads to further progressive damage within the joint as the dog ages.
+In a dog with hip dysplasia, the socket is shallow and inadequate.
+This leads to progressive damage to the hip joint as the dog ages.
 The hip sockets of a puppy born with CHD, in most cases, look similar to the hip sockets of healthy puppies.
 But the hips of puppies who inherit the CHD genes do not grow normally.

 How do dogs get hip dysplasia?

 Unlike some of the other conditions we can now test our dogs for, hip dysplasia is a complex condition.
 It results from both the genetic information inherited by the dog from its parents and environmental factors that act on the dog’s skeleton as he grows and ages.
 The mechanism of inheritance for hip dysplasia is not straightforward.
 It is not a question of a single faulty gene being passed on from one or both parents.
 Rather it is a polygenic condition.
 This means that several genes determine a puppy’s potential for developing a faulty hip socket.

 The fact that CHD is not caused by one single defective gene makes it difficult to accurately trace the path of inheritance.
 What we do know, is that if we breed from a dog with poor hips then their puppies will be more likely to develop poor hips as well.
 But the genes inherited by the puppy are only a part of the story.
 A number of environmental factors can strongly influence the development of the joint.

 Two key factors involved in this process are how fast the puppy grows and the amount of physical stress applied to the joint while it’s still developing.

 Because so many factors are involved in the development of this disease, hip dysplasia in dogs can vary widely in its severity.
 From premature arthritis and lameness in middle age to severe disability in a young dog.